averycrespi/yolk/README.md

 let a = [1, 2, 4, 8];
 ```

-In YOLOL, applying element-wise operations to an array is repetitive and error-prone.
+In Yolol, applying element-wise operations to an array is repetitive and error-prone.

 ```
-// YOLOL
+// Yolol
 a_0=1 a_1=2 a_2=4 a_3=8
 b_0=a_0^2 b_1=a_1^2 b_2=a_2^2 b_3=a_3^2
 // Result: b_0 == 1, b_1 == 4, b_2 == 16, b_3 == 64